clarkfitzg/phd_research/milestones/proposals.md

 ## 1. Parallel data structure for code

-Represent R code in a data structure that exposes the ideal parallelism in terms of both data and task parallelism.
+The idea is to represent R code in a data structure that exposes the ideal parallelism in terms of both data and task parallelism.
+We can think of this as an augmented abstract syntax tree (AST), so I'll refer to it here as the AAST.

+Potential uses:
+1. Detect and quantify possible levels of parallelism in large corpus of R code.
+2. Use to generate parallel code from serial.

 The data structure should capture the semantics of the input R code.
 We should be able to make round trip
 transformations: input R code -> parallel data structure -> output R code.
 It's not necessary that input and output R code match.
-Indeed, the purpose of the data structure is to change the output R code to make it more efficient in some way.
+Indeed, the primary use of the data structure is to change the output R code to make it more efficient in some way.

 This would be a useful conceptual tool because it shows all possible ways to make high level code parallel.
-We can think of it as an intermediate representation of the code.

-Requirements listed in order of priority:
+Requirements in order of priority:
 1. Robust- Read any R code without parsing errors, and also write it out.
-1. Task graph- Capable of representing statement dependencies, ie. statement 9 depends on the result of statement 5.
+1. Task graph- Capable of representing statement dependencies, ie. statement 9 uses variable `x` which was defined in statement 5.
-1. Extensible- can add extra information, ie. timings, classes and sizes of objects
+1. Extensible- possible to add extra information, ie. timings, classes and sizes of objects
-1. Extensible- supports optimization passes
+1. Extensible- supports language optimization passes, ie. transforming a `for` loop into an `lapply()`.

 Non-requirements:
 1. Control flow- I'm happy to leave loops as single nodes representing